startup-dreamer/Whitelist-dapp/README.md

 ### Deployment

-The app is deployed using vercel deploymant and you can use it [here](https://whitelist-dapp-bide-7izd740u0-startup-dreamer.vercel.app/)
+The app is deployed using vercel deploymant and you can use it [dapps link](https://whitelist-dapp-bide-7izd740u0-startup-dreamer.vercel.app/)